Some Ballroom morsels!

 There are 5 standard ballroom dances - the Viennese Waltz, the Waltz, the Tango, the Slow Foxtrot and the Quickstep.
-In addition, we have another one officially called Social Rhythm that can be danced at a foxtrot speed or faster, and that one is the most useful at "a do".
+In addition, we have another one officially called Social Rhythm that can be danced at a foxtrot speed or faster.

 These dances are largely European and American in origin but not entirely so.
-They are all progressive, that means they travel around the room anti-clockwise following the line of dance - it's a bit like going around a race track but without the crashes!
+They are all progressive, that means they travel around the room anti-clockwise following the line of dance - a bit like going around a race track.

 Viennese Waltz

-It's a fabulous dance, not many steps to learn but quite tricky in the execution - it tends to make novices feel a little green around the gills.
-It continuously rotates, first one way and then the other, and is rather fast.
-And all of this to be danced with a beautiful gliding rise and fall.
-Don't worry, we tend to keep this one for more advanced dancers.
+A fabulous dance, not many steps to learn but quite tricky in the execution.
+It continuously rotates, first one way then the other.
+Plus it's rather fast and is danced with a beautiful gliding rise and fall.
+Usually suited to more advanced dancers.

-So its history - back in the sixteenth century, there is a dance in Provence (France) called the Volta and this is the root of the Viennese Waltz.
-However, the Norwegians also claim it and "volta" means a turn in Italian, so there we go.
-Anyway, Louis XIII bans it from the French court in the seventeenth century because it's immoral (danced in a close embrace, you see) and then in the eighteenth century the Waltzen appears in Germany..... nearly there!
-It becomes very popular in Vienna (hurrah!) in the nineteenth century, and comes to England as the German Waltz where the Prince Regent includes it in a ball in 1816 and The Times says not only that it is "indecent" but also that "it is quite sufficient to cast one's eyes on the voluptuous intertwining of the limbs and close compressor on the bodies in their dance, to see that it is indeed far removed from the modest reserve which has hitherto been considered distinctive of English females."
-Oh, for clarity, today the Germans and Austrians call this one "the Waltz" and the other one "the English or Slow Waltz".
+In the 1500s, there was a dance in Provence (France) called the Volta which was probably the root of the Viennese Waltz.
+(Although Norway also claims it and "volta" means a turn in Italian.)
+Louis XIII banned it from the French court in the 1600s because it was immoral (shockingly danced in a close embrace) and then in the 1700s the Waltzen appeared in Germany.
+It became very popular in Vienna in the 1800s, and came to England as the German Waltz where the Prince Regent included it in a ball in 1816.
+The Times not only said that it was "indecent" but also that "it is quite sufficient to cast one's eyes on the voluptuous intertwining of the limbs and close compressor on the bodies in their dance, to see that it is indeed far removed from the modest reserve which has hitherto been considered distinctive of English females."
+Today the Germans and Austrians often call this one "the Waltz" and the other one "the English or Slow Waltz".

 Viennese Waltz timing: 3 beats per bar - 60 bars per minute - count 123 etc